 - Entrants must submit a combination of uploaded files and URLs.
-Standalone videos, with the exception of the “Best Multimedia Package” category, must have all credits and company branding removed from the file and uploaded to our system.
+Uploaded videos, with the exception of the “Best Multimedia Package” category, must have all credits and company branding removed from the file and uploaded to our system.
 See the “Contest Notes” section for more information, including specific file requirements.
 URLs will be used to link back to the winning videos, it is okay for these to be on news organization websites and include branding.

 - An entry fee of $56.00 includes entry into one category.
 Each additional category entered costs an additional $15.50.

-- The fees must be paid at the time of entry via credit card or debit card.
+- The fees must be paid via PayPal.
 In exceptional situations, payment by check is acceptable.
 You must request this in advance by contacting [email protected] to receive an authorization code, and include the code on the entry form.